pangenome/impg/README.md

 ### Common options

 All commands support these options:
-- `-p, --paf-files`: One or more paths to PAF files (gzipped or uncompressed).
+- `-a, --alignment-files`: One or more paths to alignment files in PAF (gzipped or uncompressed) or .1aln format.
-- `--paf-list`: Path to a plain-text file listing one PAF path per line.
+- `--alignment-list`: Path to a plain-text file listing one alignment path per line (PAF or .1aln).
 - `-i, --index`: Path to an existing IMPG index file.
 - `-f, --force-reindex`: Always regenerate the IMPG index even if it already exists.
 - `-t, --threads`: Number of threads (default: 4)